gsalaman/Raise3D/README.md

 ## Nozzle Offset calibration:
 https://support.raise3d.com/Pro2-Series/how-to-calibrate-the-nozzle-offsets-4-1332.html

+EXCEPT EVERYTHING BELOW HAS OPPOSITE SIGN!!!!
+FIGURE OUT WHY!
+X "smaller" is if the R extrude is towards the material.
+Y "bigger" is if the R extrude is towards the door.

+Older analysis below...

 Reading the model here is a little tricky.
 Notes to help:
 * Make sure when you print the model that you have X and Y oriented correctly.
 Ideamaker puts down an X/Y/Z origin when you are "moving" the model to use as reference.
 On the model:
   * the notch on "X" should be facing the door (x positve goes towards the material spools)